 The NCWIT Collegiate Award honors the outstanding computing accomplishments of undergraduate and graduate women.
 Conferred annually, the award recognizes technical contributions to projects that demonstrate a high level of innovation and potential impact.

-The NCWIT Collegiate Award is sponsored by Hewlett Packard Enterprise and Qualcomm.
+The NCWIT Collegiate Award is sponsored by Qualcomm and Palo Alto Networks.

 Any U.S. woman is eligible to apply, if she also meets all of the following criteria:

 - She is a member of the NCWIT Aspirations in Computing Community.